Why make Homemade Caramel Corn? It tastes better when it is homemade.

 This recipe makes a large batch and you might want to have a sharing plan before you make it, otherwise it might just get in your belly.

 It will be buttery, sweet, crispy and irresistible.
 You can add cinnamon, vanilla, pumpkin pie spice, or just about any kind of spice you want.
 We have even added peanuts before and it they turned out fine.

-If you decide to use microwave popcorn, use something that doesn’t have extra butter or anything added.
+If you insist on using microwaved popcorn, and I won’t judge, use something that doesn’t have extra butter or anything added.
 You really don’t want some artificial flavoring competing with your home cooked crispy caramel coating.

 Buttery, sweet, crispy caramel corn.
 Family favorite that is easy to make at home.
 Perfect for movie night or game day.

 - Category: Snack